 Posts Categorized: Technical Blog

 Welcome to another edition of Blogrotate.
-This has been a busy week in the IT world.
-Here are some of the most interesting highlights.
+This has been an interesting week in the IT world, with Microsoft security issues being the major focus of attention.

 Pythian is hosting the February meeting of the Ottawa Valley System Admistrators Guild (OVSAGE).
 This free event is open to all those interested in System Administration.

 Gerry Narvaja has published the 178th edition of Log Buffer, the weekly review of database blogs.

 What should you expect coming to the Hotsos Symposium 2010?
 It’s 3 days packed with sessions on all aspects of Oracle performance optimization whether it’s design, troubleshooting, development, methodologies and processes.
 Legendary Tom Kyte — who else can you expect for the keynote?!
 If you take an optional training day with Tanel Poder then you are likely to learn at least as much about troubleshooting Oracle database performance as you do during the conference and probably even more.
 Every presentation by Tanel has been an eye opener for me.
 If you’ve seen his material, you’d know what I’m talking about.
 Now, imagine that it’s not a one-hour session but the whole day!
 It will fry your brains so this day is for the strongest! :)

 On Thursday, January 21, Pythian hosted the Ottawa Valley System Administration Guild (OVSAGE) Ottawa Valley System Administration Guild (OVSAGE).
 The highlight of the meeting was an interesting presentation on security by the founder of OVSAGE, Scott Murphy.
 The focus was on the fact that security is a mindset, not a product.
 Scott’s presentation can be viewed here.